A spectrum-based shortcut method for topological systems

-In what follows, we mainly focus on the quantum state transfer via the topological edge states using our universal shortcut method. we mainly focus on the quantum state transfer via the topological edge states using our universal shortcut method.
+In what follows, we mainly focus on the quantum state transfer via the topological edge states using our universal shortcut method.
 When t is varied from $0\rightarrow3$, $|\psi(0)\rangle=|L\rangle\rightarrow|\psi(3)\rangle$.
 Because the upper branch and the lower branch of this system are symmetrical, only the absolute value of the energy spectrum needs to be determined, as shown in Fig. \ref{BDmode}(d).
 Fig. \ref{fig2}(a) shows the curve of $t_1(T)$ and also the linear modulation of $t_1$ while the optimal adiabatic modulation of $t_1(T)$ via our USM is depicted in Fig.\ref{fig2}(b).
 Note that the complex energy spectrum for this system [Fig. \ref{BDmode}(d)] can be measured in photonic/phononic crystals \cite{Bergholtz2021,WZhu2023} or through the non-Hermitian absorption spectroscopy method developed recently in cold atoms \cite{YXu2022,MCao2023}.
-Fig.\ref{fig2}(c) shows the fidelity $F=\langle R|\psi(3)\rangle$ as a function of evolution time $T$ under linear modulation and adiabatic passage in our shortcut method.
-The adjacent adiabatic coefficient $s'$ is shown in Fig.\ref{fig2}(d).
-Moreover, Fig.\ref{fig2} (e) shows that fidelity is a function of the hopping coefficient $t_1$ derived from the linear modulation and our shortcut method.
+Fig.\ref{fig2}(c) shows the fidelity $F=\langle R|\psi(3)\rangle$ as a function of evolution time $T$ under linear modulation and SUSM.
+The adjacent adiabatic coefficient $s$ is shown in Fig.\ref{fig2}(d).
+Moreover, Fig.\ref{fig2} (e) shows that fidelity is a function of the hopping coefficient $t_1$ derived from the linear modulation and SUSM.
 Whether the system is Hermitian or non-Hermitian, our method can realize faster, high fidelity and more robust state transfer, compared with linear modulation.
-It is worth mentioning that our shortcut scheme can partly suppress the dissipation in the adiabatic process origined from the non-Hermiticity of the system since it shortens the whole evolution time.
+It is worth mentioning that our shortcut scheme can partly suppress the dissipation in the adiabatic process origined from the non-Hermiticity of the system.

-\emph{{Application II.}---} By eliminating $\gamma$ term and adding an on-site term to $H_1$, we obtain the famous Rice-Mele model $H_{2}$, which is given by
+\emph{{Application III.}---} By eliminating $\gamma$ term and adding an on-site term to $H_1$, we obtain the famous Rice-Mele model $H_{2}$, which is given by